Krafalski/hfb/README.md

 Browser - github:
 - Pull request
 - Compare `base: master` to `compare: dev`
-- Wait to be sure tehrea re no conflicts
+- Wait to be sure there are no conflicts
 - Merge Pull Request
 - Confirm Pull Request
 - Check to see that your changes have been successfully made to the master branch

 ### Hungry for More?
 - Make a new branch, continue to update the Happy Fun Ball web page, and merge back your changes (New Feature Ideas: change color of Happy Fun Ball.
 Add a google font.
-Add some js/jQuery to show/hide Happy Fun Ball's Warning.)
+Add some js/jQuery to show/hide Happy Fun Ball's Warnings.)
+- Research and try `git stash`

 ### Sudden and Permanent Shut Down of Wacky Products Incorporated
 - Well, it was fun while it lasted?